sudorook/snippets/ffmpeg.md

 ffmpeg -i <input> -map 0 -disposition:a:1 default -disposition:a:0 none -c copy <output>
 ```

-For another example, to disable showing a subtitle stream by default, use the
+For another example, to disable showing any subtitle stream by default, use the
-`-disposition:s:n 0` flag.
+`-disposition:s -default` flag.

 ## Concatenate videos